Tokittoo/PigOS/README.md

 > [!TIP]
 > Everyone, including you can create, maintain, and share additional themes, all of which can be installed using themepatcher!
 > To create your own custom theme, please refer to the [theming wiki](https://github.com/prasanthrangan/hyprdots/wiki/Theming).
-> If you wish to have your hyde theme showcased, or you want to find some non-official themes, visit [kRHYME7/hyde-gallery](https://github.com/kRHYME7/hyde-gallery)!
+> If you wish to have your theme showcased, or you want to find some non-official themes, visit [kRHYME7/hyde-gallery](https://github.com/kRHYME7/hyde-gallery) (external repository)!

 <div align="right">
   <br>